1. The Marks of a Wise Believer, 1:2-27

 The first half of this verse may conclude v18, cf., Moffatt, or serve to introduce the next batch of instructions / sayings.

 adelfoi mou agaphtoi "my dear brothers" - my beloved brothers.
 Often used to introduce a new unit of teaching.

-iste (oida) perf. imp. "take note of this" - know.
+iste (oida) perf. ind./imp. "take note of this" - know this.
 Possibly read as indicative, so Mayor, RV.
 The variant wJste, "therefore", is sometimes followed, eg. AV, REB, NASB.
 "You must understand this my beloved", NRSV.

-de "-" - but, and.
-Obviously here a connective which may support the argument that v19a is attached to v18, but it properly moves us from the introduction, v19a, to the saying, v19b.
+de "-" - but/and.
+Transitional, which may serve to support the argument that v19a is attached to v18, but then it may just serve to introduce the saying v19b.
 Variant kai before the verb to-be is not read.
 Possibly "now let every person", Johnson.

 paV anqrwpoV "everyone" - [let] all men [be].
 Nominative subject of the verb to-be estw.
 An instruction for all believers.

 tacuV adj. "quick" - swift, quick.
+Predicate adjective.
 Describing "ready listening", Laws.

-eiV to akousai (akouw) aor. inf. "be [quick] to listen" - heed, listen, obey.
-Ropes suggests that the preposition here with the articular infinitive expresses "with reference to hearing", a form not attested in secular Greek.
+eiV to akousai (akouw) aor. inf. "be [quick] to listen" - to heed, listen, obey.
+Ropes suggests that the preposition eiV with the articular infinitive is adverbial, expressing "with reference to hearing", a form not attested in secular Greek.
 Certainly the normal translation of this construction as a purpose / result clause does not work.
-Wallace suggests the infinitive is epexegetic, ie. explaining "quick".
+Wallace suggests the infinitive is epexegetic, ie., explaining "quick".
 It does seem likely that the construction simply limits the adjective "quick", so Turner (cf. Phil.1:23).
 Listen to what?
 Commentators tend to agree that the injunction is that we listen to, take on board, God's word, "the word of truth", v18, so Martin, Adamson, Mitton.
-Some extend this to all truth, particularly wisdom, cf. Dibelius.
-It seems likely that general listening is in mind, given that James is simply giving practical advice that enables a believer to survive through the vagaries of life with one foot in heaven and one on earth, ie. wisdom, cf. Proverbs 17:28, "Even a fool is thought wise if he keeps silent and discerning if he holds his tongue".
+Some extend this to all truth, particularly wisdom, cf., Dibelius.
+General listening may be in mind, given that James is simply giving practical advice that enables a believer to survive through the vagaries of life with one foot in heaven and one on earth, ie., wisdom, cf., Proverbs 17:28, "Even a fool is thought wise if he keeps silent and discerning if he holds his tongue".
 Moo, Johnson, Davids, Laws, ... all take this line.
-Moo argues for a similar approach to the other qualities; so "A man of knowledge uses words with restraint, and a man of understanding is even tempered", Prov17:27.
+Moo argues for a similar approach to the other qualities; so "A man of knowledge uses words with restraint, and a man of understanding is even tempered", Prov.17:27.

 braduV adj. "slow" - slow [to speak].
 Predicate adjective.
 "Think before you speak and count to ten before you react in anger."

 Instruction #2: Justice is never promoted by anger, v20.
 "What is right in God's eyes, what is fair and just to our fellowman, is never likely to be achieved by anger", Mitton.
 A bad temper does not match God's measure of righteousness.

 gar "for" - Possibly expressing cause / reason, but more likely transitional, serving as a connective link to the third part of the first saying, "slow to anger".
 James often uses this conjunction to stitch separate independent sayings.

 androV (hr droV) "man's" - [anger] of man.
 The genitive is adjectival, possibly possessive, but better attributive, "human wrath."
 The "man" is again a believer, but taken generally, so "human anger", Cassirer, or better, "your anger", TH.

 orgh (h) "anger" - "Petty passion", Adamson; "a bad temper does not ....."

-ouk ergazetai (ergazomai) pres. "does not bring about" - does not work.
+ouk ergazetai (ergazomai) pres. "does not bring about" - does not work, achieve.
 Usually taken to mean "produce / accomplish / achieve / bring about / ...", even though not the usual use of the word.
 Probably better understood in the sense of "do / work / practice", so Ropes.

 dikaiosunhn (h) "the righteous life" - righteousness.
 Probably in a moral sense; "justice", "uprightness", Cassirer.

-qeou (oV) "that God desires" - of God.
-The genitive here causes its usual problems and promotes numerous interpretations. i] As a subjective genitive where the genitive substantive, "God", produces the action of the verbal noun "righteousness"; "for men's temper is never the means of achieving God's true goodness (justice)", Phillips. ii] As an objective genitive where the genitive substantive, "God", receives the action of the verbal noun "righteousness", so NIV and most translations, cf. Dibelius. iii] As an ablative genitive, expressing source / origin; "the righteousness that comes from God", ie. his vindication, or his verdict of acquittal (justification).
-This option is very unlikely. iv] As an adjectival genitive, limiting "righteousness", either possessive or partitive; "human anger does not match God's measure of righteousness", cf. Johnson.
-This last option seems best and certainly aligns with the OT understanding of this key phrase which serves as a definitive description of God's person.
-He is a morally pure being, reliable and faithful to his covenant promises and this is exhibited in his righteous reign, in his setting all things right, cf. Moo.
+qeou (oV) "that God desires" - of god.
+The genitive here causes its usual problems and promotes numerous interpretations. i] As a subjective genitive where the genitive substantive, "God", produces the action of the verbal noun "righteousness"; "for men's temper is never the means of achieving God's true goodness (justice)", Phillips. ii] As an objective genitive where the genitive substantive, "God", receives the action of the verbal noun "righteousness", so NIV and most translations, cf., Dibelius. iii] As an ablative genitive, expressing source / origin; "the righteousness that comes from God", ie., his vindication, or his verdict of acquittal (justification).
+This option is very unlikely. iv] As an adjectival genitive, limiting "righteousness", either possessive or partitive; "human anger does not match God's measure of righteousness", cf., Johnson.
+This last option seems best and certainly aligns with the OT understanding of a key phrase which serves as a definitive description of God's person.
+He is a morally pure being, reliable and faithful to his covenant promises and this is exhibited in his righteous reign, in his setting all things right, cf., Moo.
 Thus, the being / character of God rightly serves as a gauge for human behavior and so James can confidently say that "human anger does not match God's measure of righteousness."

 rJuparian (a) "impurity" - dirtiness, filthiness.
 Here "impurity", Ropes.